 - SSAH and OAP funds can be put towards this program

-- The financial commitment is for the full 4-8 week duration
+- The financial commitment is for the full chosen package price, due on registration

 - Course is covered under most benefit plans and billing can be shared between participating family members (if parents are involved for example)

-- A credit card number is required to be kept on file, with paid receipts emailed weekly for you to submit to private insurance
+- A credit card number is required to be kept on file, with paid receipts emailed weekly for whatever hours have been used for you to submit to private insurance

 What kind of content is covered?